 About Santa Fe Community Yoga Center

 For over 20 years, Santa Fe Community Yoga Center has provided affordable, high-quality yoga and holistic healing to the people of Santa Fe.
-With over 35 classes a week, we have a wide selection of yoga styles and levels.
-We have one donation-based class open to the public each day, as well as some of the only Prenatal/Postpartum yoga classes in town (which will always be donation-based).
+With over 55 weekly offerings in our two beautiful studios, we have a wide selection of yoga styles and levels.
+We have at least one donation-based class open to the public each day, as well as some of the only Prenatal/Postpartum yoga classes in town (which will always be donation-based).
 Our classes offer a safe and comfortable space to explore both the general aspects of yoga and the more subtle energies that exist within the practice of yoga.

 We are a 501(c)(3) organization and depend on the financial support of our students and our community.
 If you would like to support our center and its mission, please visit our Support Us page!
 All donations are tax-deductible.
 We also happily accept non-monetary forms of support.

 Inclusive CommUnity: Offering a down-to-earth environment that welcomes all

 Accessibility: Providing high quality, affordable yoga instruction that accomodates every body